sojgja/sojgja.github.io/docs/blog/posts/soigia-transforming-material-for-mkdocs.md

 ---
 date: 2024-08-19
 authors:
-  - squidfunk
-  - alexvoss
-  - katharinalisalin
+  - soigia
-categories:
+categories: [General]
-  - General
+title: How we're transforming Material for MkDocs
 description: >
   We are transforming Material for MkDocs to ensure its community continues to thrive and doubling down on our commitment to Open Source.
-title: How we're transforming Material for MkDocs
 ---

 # Transforming Material for MkDocs